afexn/Used_Car_Sale/README.md

     #Data Preparation
     #Modeling
     #Evaluation
     #Deployment

 # Built With
-This project is developed using Python 3. here is the list of libraries used for the project:- .Jupyter Notebook(Anaconda3) .Libraries .
-Pandas . seaborn . numpy . matplotlib .sklearn
+This project is developed using Python 3. here is the list of libraries used for the project:-
+#.Jupyter Notebook(Anaconda3)
+#.Libraries:
+    #.
+Pandas
+    #. seaborn
+    . numpy
+    . matplotlib
+    .sklearn